-Pros of Geography Optional
+Pros and Cons of Geography

 - It is a scientific subject, one that students from all backgrounds can try their hand at.